OAID/YSQfastfd/README.md

 NOTE :
 * Type key 'q' to quit the display window.
-* Type key 's' to show the match info.
+* Type key 's' to show the landmark info.
 * Type key 'p' to save the face picture.